GTimothee/GTimothee.github.io/_posts/2025-03-17-llamaindex-graphrag-implementation.md

 All retrievers currently include:
 - LLMSynonymRetriever: retrieve based on LLM generated keywords/synonyms
+  - a prompt to extract synonyms
+  - fetch matching kg nodes (not llama nodes) and apply get_rel_map on them (gets triples up to a certain depth) => get nodes and neighborhood in form of triplets, then convert triplets to NodeWithScore
 - VectorContextRetriever: retrieve based on embedded graph nodes
 - TextToCypherRetriever: ask the LLM to generate cypher based on the schema of the property graph
   - NOTE: Since the SimplePropertyGraphStore is not actually a graph database, it does not support cypher queries.